London First-Year Program

 (*DO NOT MAKE ANY TRAVEL PLANS FOR THE WEEKEND BEFORE)

-Tuesday 9 to Friday 12: Final exams in both elective classes
+Tuesday 14 to Friday 17: Final exams of both electives

 On-site: Upon arrival in London, students will participate in an on-site orientation to the program and the city, featuring lectures, tours, introductions to the course offerings, and a theater performance.
 Students are required to attend all orientation meetings and activities.